appml/nano/index.md

 #### <a name="mirror">Mirror (v3.3.0 or above)</a>

-A **Mirror** is esentially a replica of **Local Repository** which can be used to share **neutriNote**'s data with 3rd party apps (for example, to enable 3rd party cloud sync under Android 11).
-It can also be thought of as a type of **Remote Repository** for push and pull **Local Repository** changes.
-To enable, simply add a folder under backup and name it `mirror`.
-A pull-to-refresh under **neutriNote** will set off 2-way mirroring.
-The only exception to the mirroring is file deletions, which must be initiated from **neurtiNote**.
+**Mirror** is a replica of **Local Repository** which is constructed over time, much like a **Remote Repository** for __push and pull__ local and remote changes.
+One possible use is to share data with 3rd party apps, such as cloud sync or a secondary text editor.
+To activate, simply add a folder under [backup folder](#backup) and name it `mirror`, an ongoing replica will be constructed in the background.
+The only restriction is that all deletions are one-way.
+In other words, only deletions from **neurtiNote** (i.e. **Local Repository**) will be mirrored.

-Note that since the speed of mirroring is below than that of **Local Repository** sync, it's ideal to leave it to run in the background.
-If that is not an option, consider importing and exporting to the `mirror` folder directly with **Import/Export Files**.
+Note that the process of mirroring could take time to conserve battery.

 <a href="#toc">🔝 Back to top</a>